Suillus brevipes: Microscopic characteristics

-The spores are elliptical to oblong, smooth, and have dimensions of 7–10 by 3–4 µm.
-The spore-bearing cells, the basidia, are thin-walled, club-shaped to roughly cylindrical, and measure 2–25 by 5–7 µm.
+The spores are elliptical to oblong, smooth, and have dimensions of 7–10 by 3–4 μm.
+The spore-bearing cells, the basidia, are thin-walled, club-shaped to roughly cylindrical, and measure 2–25 by 5–7 μm.
 They bear either two or four spores.
-The pleurocystidia (cystidia that are found on the face of a gill) are roughly cylindrical with rounded ends, thin-walled, and 40–55 by 5–8 µm.
+The pleurocystidia (cystidia that are found on the face of a gill) are roughly cylindrical with rounded ends, thin-walled, and 40–55 by 5–8 μm.
 The cells often have brown contents, and in the presence of 2% potassium hydroxide (KOH) will appear hyaline (translucent) or vinaceous (red wine-colored); in Melzer's reagent they become pale yellow or brown.
-The cheilocystidia (cystidia found on the edge of a gill) are 30–60 by 7–10 µm, club-shaped to almost cylindrical, thin-walled, with brown incrusting material at the base, and arranged like a bundle of fibers.
+The cheilocystidia (cystidia found on the edge of a gill) are 30–60 by 7–10 μm, club-shaped to almost cylindrical, thin-walled, with brown incrusting material at the base, and arranged like a bundle of fibers.
 In KOH they appear hyaline, and are pale yellow in Melzer's reagent.
-Caulocystidia (found on the stipe) are 60–90 by 7–9 µm, mostly cylindrical with rounded ends, and arranged in bundles with brown pigment particles at the base.
+Caulocystidia (found on the stipe) are 60–90 by 7–9 μm, mostly cylindrical with rounded ends, and arranged in bundles with brown pigment particles at the base.
 The caulocystidia stain vinaceous in KOH.
-The cuticle of the cap is made of a layer of interwoven gelatinous hyphae that are individually 2–5 µm thick; the gelatinous hyphae are responsible for the sliminess of the cuticle.
+The cuticle of the cap is made of a layer of interwoven gelatinous hyphae that are individually 2–5 μm thick; the gelatinous hyphae are responsible for the sliminess of the cuticle.
 There are no clamp connections in the hyphae.

-Edibility

-Like many species of the genus Suillus, S. brevipes is edible, and the mushroom is considered choice by some.
-The odor is mild, and the taste mild or slightly acidic.
-Field guides typically recommended to remove the slimy cap cuticle, and, in older specimens, the tube layer before consumption.
-The mushrooms are common in the diet of grizzly bears in Yellowstone National Park.